Skip to content

 2. Hanoi Train Street (old)

-The unique part is that the train passes down a narrow street lined with homes and, now, cafés, basically brushing right past you within a metre or two while you casually sip your latte.
+The unique part is that the train passes down a narrow street lined with homes and, now, bars and cafés, basically brushing right past you within a metre or two while you casually sip your latte.
 Or drunkenly and boisterously cheer and holler, as the case may be.

 Things to know: